dsa-ou/m269-installer/README.md

 You can press Tab to complete commands and pathnames.

 1. Open a new PowerShell (Windows) or a new terminal (Unix).

-2. Enter ` m269-23j`.
-   This puts you in your M269 folder and activates the M269 software.
+2. Enter `m269-23j` to go to your M269 folder and activate the M269 software.
    The command line prompt becomes `(m269-23j) ...` to remind you that you're using the M269 software and not your default Python installation.